natlrazfx/clipboard_paster/README.md

 # clipboard_paster
 A Python script for Nuke that allows users to paste images or sequences from the clipboard directly into the project.
 It automatically detects image sequences and handles multiple file types efficiently.

+Installation and Usage Instructions

+This script requires the PySide2 library.
+To install it, run the following command: bash pip install PySide2

+Download or clone the clipboard_paster.py script
+It is recommended to add this script to your .nuke/menu.py file for automatic loading.
+You can do this by adding the following line in .nuke/menu.py:

+nuke.pluginAddPath('path_to_script_directory')
+Replace path_to_script_directory with the actual path where clipboard_paster.py is located.

+After setting up, restart Nuke.
+The script adds a new menu command to Nuke under Edit > Paste Image from Clipboard.
+You can also set the shortcut.
+By default Ctrl+Alt+V to quickly paste images or sequences from the clipboard into your Nuke project.